olgupila/STORM-AI-devkit-2025/docs/dataset.md

 * <b>OMNI2_112613_012420.csv</b>: Space weather information, collected by NASA Space Flight Goddard Center
 <!-- *<b>G13_112613_012420.csv</b>: X-Ray flux information, collected by NOAA'S GOES-13 satellite -->
 * <b>SWARMA_DNS_POD_0012414_012720.csv</b>: Time series orbit average density values collected by ESA'S SWARM A satellite
-* <b>SWARMA_POD_RD_-01282014-01272020.csv</b>: Orbital elements for ESA's SWARM A satellite
+* <b>SWARMA_POD_RD_01282014-01272020.csv</b>: Orbital elements for ESA's SWARM A satellite

-Your objective is to design a model that, given a spacecraft's initial state and 60 days of space weather and X-Ray flux information directly preceding that state, can predict the next 3 days of atmospheric density values the spacecraft will observe.
+Your objective is to design a model that, given a spacecraft's initial state and 60 days of space weather information directly preceding that state, can predict the next 3 days of atmospheric density values the spacecraft will observe.

 That is, your model should take in three kinds of inputs:
 * A satellite's initial location, provided in both geodetic coordinates and orbital elements
 * Space weather information for the 60 day period preceding the timestamp of the initial satellite location
-* X-Ray flux information for the 60 day period preceding the timestamp of the initial satellite location

 Your model should then predict the sequence of orbit-averaged atmospheric density values that the spacecraft will observe in the future.
 This prediction must span a period of 3 days directly following the timestamp of the initial satellite location.